Eat Chess · Capture

 The pitch

-Capture is the Eat Chess title that does not ask you to learn a new game.
+Capture is the Eat Chess title that lets you keep playing regular chess.
 Use it with a physical board, or play on screen.
-Either way, the game can land in a local library for review, replay, and PGN export.
+Either way, the game can be saved on your device for review, replay, and PGN export.

 What's in the kitchen